pypyr/pypyr/docs/adr/0004-config-files.md

 ## Environment variable
-pypyr should allow the operator explicitly to over-ride these defaults by specifying an explicit location for a config file in an environment variable named something like `$PYPYR_CONFIG_FILE`.
+pypyr should allow the operator explicitly to over-ride these defaults by specifying an explicit location for a config file in an environment variable named something like `$PYPYR_CONFIG_GLOBAL`.

 The idea is that setting this environment variable to a path will replace the per-user and system-wide config look-ups, but pypyr will still do the current directory check first.

 ## Configuration file names
-The obvious candidate is `pypyr-config.yaml`.
+The obvious candidate for local (i.e current directory) configuration is to use filename `pypyr-config.yaml`.
 This means that the file can live inside a project in the root of the repo and not just in a pypyr specific directory.
 Examples in the field include `swagger-config.yaml`, `docker-compose.yaml`.

 Alternatively, you could do `.pypyr/config.yaml` - in other words, the config file goes into a `.pypyr` directory.
 In general, dotted directories are hidden